SatNav GPS

 1027 yards

-Here you can choose your preference for alert, you can if you wish use one of our .ogg file real voice packages available here or you can choose from one of the pre-installed beeps and boings by selecting 'Sound effect' or alternatively use the Text To Speech capability of the device by selecting 'Type in your own warning'.
+Here you can choose your preference for alert.
+You can choose from one of the pre-installed beeps and boings by selecting 'Sound effect' or alternatively use the Text To Speech capability of the device by selecting 'Type in your own warning'.

 Select warning